ExxonMobil: Upstream

 The upstream division makes up the majority of ExxonMobil's revenue, accounting for approximately 70% of it.
-In 2021, ExxonMobil had about 30 billion barrels of oil and oil equivalents, as well as 38.1 billion cubic feet of natural gas.
+At the end of 2025, ExxonMobil had 19.3 billion oil-equivalent barrels of proved reserves.
 In the United States, ExxonMobil's petroleum exploration and production activities are concentrated in the Permian Basin, Bakken Formation, Woodford Shale, Caney Shale, and the Gulf of Mexico.
 ExxonMobil also has gas developments in the regions of Marcellus Shale, Utica Shale, Haynesville Shale, Barnett Shale, and Fayetteville Shale.
 All natural gas activities are conducted by its subsidiary, XTO Energy.
 As of December 31, 2014, ExxonMobil owned 14.6 e6acre in the United States, of which 1.7 e6acre were offshore, 1.5 e6acre of which were in the Gulf of Mexico.
 In California, it has a joint venture called Aera Energy LLC with Shell Oil.
 In Canada, the company holds 5.4 e6acre, including 1 e6acre offshore and 0.7 e6acre of the Kearl Oil Sands Project.

 In Argentina, ExxonMobil holds 0.9 e6acre and 4.9 e6acre in Germany.
 In the Netherlands ExxonMobil owns 1.5 e6acre, in Norway it owns 0.4 e6acre offshore, and the United Kingdom 0.6 e6acre offshore.
 In Africa, upstream operations are concentrated in Angola, where it owns 0.4 e6acre offshore, Chad where it owns 46000 acre, Equatorial Guinea, where it owns 0.1 e6acre offshore, and Nigeria, where it owns 0.8 e6acre offshore.
 In addition, ExxonMobil plans to start exploration activities off the coast of Liberia and the Ivory Coast.
-ExxonMobile previously had exploration activities in Madagascar, but ended these operations due to unsatisfactory results.
+ExxonMobil previously had exploration activities in Madagascar, but ended these operations due to unsatisfactory results.

 In Asia, it holds 9000 acre in Azerbaijan, 1.7 e6acre in Indonesia, of which 1.3 e6acre are offshore, 0.7 e6acre in Iraq, 0.3 e6acre in Kazakhstan, 0.2 e6acre in Malaysia, 65000 acre in Qatar, 10000 acre in Yemen, 21000 acre in Thailand, and 81000 acre in the United Arab Emirates.

 ExxonMobil exited the West Qurna 1 oilfield in January 2024, officially ending all energy sector operations in Iraq.
 The share is now owned by PetroChina and Pertamina.

 In March 2024, ExxonMobil discovered oil at the Stabroek block off the coast of Guyana using a drillship.
 By the end of 2027, it plans to have 6 FPSOs at the block.
 Oil was discovered off the coast of Angola in May 2024 in a well drilled from February to April in the Kizomba B development area.